 Water pollution is one of the biggest threats to humanity and the ecosystem.
-The world is 71 percent water, and the oceans hold 96.5 percent of that source.
+The Earth is 71 percent water, and the oceans hold 96.5 percent of this water.

-There is a lot of water on earth, and you may think we could never run out of this resource.
-But you would be wrong, especially considering the rate of pollution.
+And with all this much, it’s easy to think we could never run out of this resource.
+But that’s not the case, especially considering the current rate of pollution.

 How Does Water Pollution Impact Biodiversity?

-Many of the products we enjoy are polluting the environment.
-Examples of water pollutants include thermal, radioactive, and organic and inorganic contaminants, pathogens, and suspended solids.
+Many of the products we enjoy are polluting water.
+Examples of these pollutants include thermal, radioactive, organic and inorganic contaminants, pathogens, and suspended solids.

 Biodiversity is important because it can provide for basic human needs like fuel, shelter, food, and medicine.

-Chemicals, trash, gases, microorganisms, sediments, petroleum, fertilizers, and even radioactive energy are materials that pollute our water bodies.
+Chemicals, trash, gases, microorganisms, sediments, petroleum, fertilizers, and even radioactive energy are some of the most common materials that pollute our water bodies.

 And although water pollution happens in our water bodies, the toxic substances will spread to other domestic and commercial areas, such as crops, animals, and even our drinking water.